iterative/dvc.org/content/docs/command-reference/run.md

   `command`.
 If `--no-exec` specified outputs are removed anyway.
 See `dvc remove` as well for more details. **This is the default behavior.**

 - `--no-commit` - do not save outputs to cache.
-A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the cache.
+A DVC-file is created and an entry is added to `.dvc/state`, while nothing is added to the cache.
   (`dvc status` will report that the file is `not in cache`.)
-Useful when running different experiments and you don't want to fill up your cache with temporary files.
 Use `dvc commit` when ready to commit the results to cache.
+Useful to avoid caching unnecessary data repeatedly when running multiple experiments.

 - `--always-changed` - always consider this DVC-file as changed.
 As a result `dvc status` will report it as `always changed` and `dvc repro` will always